 - j.
-The local authority is taking disciplinary proceedings in relation to the substance of the complaint against a person who is the subject of the complaint where it will prejudice the proceedings - k.
-The local authority has been notified that criminal proceedings have been commenced in relation to the substance of the complaint where it will prejudice the proceedings; - The local authority has been notified that proceedings have been commenced under section 59 of the Care Standards Act 2000 in relation to the substance of the complaint (i.e. the removal or suspension of a registered person); - m.
-The substance of the complaint relates to a service commissioned using direct payments (unless it is covered by the SOVA procedures as outlined in Section 6.3.5) or; - n.
-The substance of the complaint relates to a service that is selffunded (unless it is covered by the SOVA procedures (as outlined in Section 6.3.5).
+The local authority is taking disciplinary proceeding relating to the substance of the complaint against a person who is the subject of the complaint where it will prejudice the proceedings. - k.
+The local authority has been notified that criminal proceedings have been commenced in relation to the substance of the complaint where it will prejudice the proceedings. - l.
+The local authority has been notified that proceedings have been commenced under section 59 of the Care Standards Act 2000 in relation to the substance of the complaint (i.e. the removal or suspension of a registered person). - m.
+The substance of the complaint relates to a service commissioned using direct payments (unless it is covered by the SOVA procedures as outlined in Section 6.3.5).